mwshinn/PyDDM/doc/cookbook/howto.rst

 Shared parameters in the object-oriented interface
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When using auto_model, it is easy to use the same parameter for multiple
+When using the :func:`.gddm` function, it is easy to use the same parameter for
-different components.
-For instance, a "gain" variable can scale both the drift
+multiple different components.
+For instance, a "gain" variable can scale both
-rate and the noise by simply using the same variable name.
+the drift rate and the noise by simply using the same variable name.

 In the object-oriented interface, this is more difficult.
 In order to use the
 same parameter for multiple different components of the model, pass the same